jschnurr/botkit-middleware-dialogflow/README.md

 # Change Log

+*   16-July-2018 v2.0.0
+    *   refactor to support Dialogflow API V2
+    *   readme updates
+    *   defaults and examples now use Dialogflow API V2

 *   12-June-2018 v1.4.1
-    *   feat sessionId sent to DF based on user and channel properties of message
+    *   sessionId sent to DF based on user and channel properties of message
-    *   feat allow customization of sessionId to use different properties as desired
+    *   allow customization of sessionId to use different properties as desired

 *   24-May-2018 v1.4.0

-    *   feat support for sending queries to Dialogflow in different languages, specified by lang prop on message
+    *   support for sending queries to Dialogflow in different languages, specified by lang prop on message
-    *   docs add TOC to README
+    *   add TOC to README

 *   7-May-2018 v1.3.0

     *   fix #9 add support for ignoreType to avoid unneccessary API calls to DF
-    *   docs: more debugging tips
+    *   more debugging tips in README
-    *   docs: restore images in readme
+    *   restore images in readme

 *   31-Mar-2018 v1.2.0